RealTimeLogic/Xedge32/doc/source/RMT.rst

 Lua RMT Byte Encoding
 -----------------------

-In many 1-wire protocols, a stream of bits is transmitted by defining specific timing for signal pulses.
+In many protocols, including 1-wire, a stream of bits is transmitted by defining specific timing for signal pulses.
 For instance, a protocol may represent a '0' bit as a short high pulse (e.g., 0.4μs) followed by a long low pulse (e.g., 0.85μs).
 Conversely, a '1' bit might be represented by a long high pulse (e.g., 0.8μs) followed by a short low pulse (e.g., 0.45μs).

 To implement this in Lua, create the following structure: